VLV-subgrupo/o2t/README.md

 The members were divided into 2 groups:
 - Dev Backend and Database (Luiz Guilherme Sousa Nascimento and Vitor Paziam Magalhães)
 - Dev Frontend (Victor Wu and Luiz Fernando Lima Leite)

-Pull requests made against the "backend" branch will be reviewed by another backend developer who is not the author of the PR.
-In the same way, it will also be done for the "frontend" branch.